WEB STANDARDS

 - Test for accessibility.
 Tools such as Siteimprove can help identify accessibility issues.

-- Make sure your Google Analytics and tracking pixels are set up and capturing data.
+- Ensure your Google Analytics and tracking pixels are set up and capturing data.

 - Conduct a site speed test.
 Using tools such as PageSpeed Insights will identify how fast your site loads on desktop and mobile and flag items that need to be addressed to improve site speed.